eiriklied/coffee_script_article/README.md

 For Java, this can be solved quite easily with tools such as wro4j and JAWR.
 For .NET both SquishIt.CoffeeScript and Mindscape Web Workbench are good choices.

 ## Conclusion
-As with any new technology there are trade-offs to consider if you want to introduce CoffeeScript into your project.
+CoffeeScript is not a revolution.
+It is not a unique, ground-breaking language.
+Instead it adds a bunch of incremetal improvements to JavaScript which, in sum, makes it a lot more pleasant to work with.
+Experienced JavaScript developers should have no problems familiarizing themselves with CoffeeScript and the enhancements it offers.
+For new developers, it will allow them to focus on getting the job done, rather than learning the quirks and pitfalls of JavaScript.

-While it can be argued that CoffeeScript is pretty much like JavaScript, only simpler in most aspects, it will be another tool that your developers will have to master.
+As with any new technology there are trade-offs to consider.
+While it can be argued that CoffeeScript is simple, it will be another tool that your developers will have to master.
-We feel that this is an investment that will pay off over time.
+We feel that this is an investment that pays off over time.
 In the long run you will have more expressive code that will be easier to understand and maintain – and a lot of fun to write!